geshan/geshan.github.com/posts/2024-07-04-deno-docker.md

 <img class="center" loading="lazy" src="/images/deno-docker/07deno-docker-run.jpg" title="Docker run result for Deno app (Fresh)" alt="Docker run result for Deno app (Fresh)">

-If you hit `http://localhost:8000` you will see the Fresh page with `Welcome to Fresh on Docker`.
+If you hit `http://localhost:8000`, you will see the Fresh page with `Welcome to Fresh on Docker`.

-### Step 3: Docker compose with Deno
+### Step 3: Docker Compose with Deno

 In this part, you will add a new `docker-compose.yaml` file in the root of the folder with the following contents: